wilsonja/CS161/README.md

-# CS161
+# Introduction to Computer Science I
-Projects for OSU CS161-Intro to Computer Science I
+Projects from Intro to Computer Science I course.